 -Blair Richardson, TSMV ownership group, courtesy Calgary Herald

-2004 – A wildlife underpass along with 3-kilometres of fencing, built with G8 Legacy Funds and administered by the Alberta Ecotrust Foundation, was built at the mouth of the Wind Valley east of Dead Man’s Flats to allow wildlife to safely cross under the Trans-Canada Highway
+A wildlife underpass along with 3-kilometres of fencing, built with G8 Legacy Funds and administered by the Alberta Ecotrust Foundation, was built at the mouth of the Wind Valley east of Dead Man’s Flats to allow wildlife to safely cross under the Trans-Canada Highway.

-2009 – Three Sisters Mountain Village declares bankruptcy mainly due to the financial crisis of 2009 hitting USA based owners Morgan Stanley hard.
+Three Sisters Mountain Village declares bankruptcy mainly due to the financial crisis of 2009, which hit USA based owners Morgan Stanley hard.
 Citing a “sharp downturn in the demand for recreational properties tied to the economic crisis,” Morgan Stanley closed the doors of TSMV.
 At the time, only 15 of 18 holes of the second golf course were completed, and some Stewart Creek infrastructure was not completed.
 Price Waterhouse Cooper (PwC) was appointed Receiver, with significant amounts of debt still owed to HSBC and others.
 Construction permits in Canmore dropped 75 per cent from the previous year, according to the Town.

-2015 – Canmore Town Council approves a Collaborative ASP approach proposed by TSMV to allow stakeholders to proactively work together on the future of Smith Creek.
+Canmore Town Council approves a Collaborative ASP approach proposed by TSMV to allow stakeholders to proactively work together on the future of Smith Creek.
 A Community Advisory Group (CAG) was formed consisting of developers, council members, town planning staff, recreational users, conservationists and business owners.
 The approach was intended to ensure a transparent process, find solutions and reach a common ground.
-Stakeholders who participated in the process invested hundreds of volunteer hours into the discussions, and with few exceptions, praised the process as sound, thoughtful and productive.
+Stakeholders who participated in the process invested hundreds of volunteer hours into the discussions.

 “Resort Centre is envisioned as a new model of health, wellness, fitness and nature-based result that will be unique to the Canadian Rockies, Canada and North America.
 The focus of the Resort Centre Is a state-of-the-art health, wellness and lifestyle spa facility and related accommodation uses.”

-2017 – Canmore Town Council voted against the Resort Centre ASP during first reading and indicates to TSMV and QuantumPlace Developments Ltd. their desire to see ASP applications for Resort Centre and Smith Creek presented in a way that the vision for the entire property can be considered.
+Canmore Town Council voted against the Resort Centre ASP during first reading and indicated to TSMV and QuantumPlace Developments Ltd. their desire to see one clear vision for ASP applications for Resort Centre and Smith Creek.